Jewels of Mary, Queen of Scots

-The jewels of Mary, Queen of Scots (1542–1587), are mainly known through the evidence of inventories held by the National Records of Scotland.
+The jewels of Mary, Queen of Scots (1542–1587) are mainly known through the evidence of inventories held by the National Records of Scotland.
 She was bought jewels during her childhood in France, adding to those she inherited.
 She gave gifts of jewels to her friends and to reward diplomats.
 When she abdicated and went to England many of the jewels she left behind in Scotland were sold or pledged for loans, first by her enemies and later by her allies.
 Mary continued to buy new jewels, some from France, and use them to reward her supporters.
 In Scotland her remaining jewels were worn by her son James VI and his favourites.

 French fashion and the Scottish queen

+Mary, Queen of Scots inherited personal jewels belonging to her father, James V. She was taken to France in 1548.
+In February 1553, the Cardinal of Lorraine wrote to Mary's mother Mary of Guise discussing the purchase of a jewel with an emerald for Mary.
+He said she already had plenty of similar jewels.
+The Cardinal also had custody of some family jewels belonging to Mary of Guise.

-Mary, Queen of Scots, inherited personal jewels belonging to her father, James V. For a time, the Earl of Arran was ruler of Scotland as regent.
-In 1556, after her mother Mary of Guise had become regent, Arran returned a large consignment of royal jewels to the young queen in France.
+For a time, the Earl of Arran was ruler of Scotland as regent.
+In 1556, after Mary of Guise had become regent, Arran returned a large consignment of royal jewels to the young queen in France.
+Mary mentioned in an undated letter to her mother that a member of the entourage of James Hamilton, 3rd Earl of Arran (then serving in the Scottish Guards in France) had told her that his father intended to send her some jewels, "quelques bagues".
 Among these jewels was a pendant or hat badge made in Edinburgh by John Mosman from Scottish gold, featuring a mermaid set with diamonds and holding a mirror and a ruby comb.
+There was also an enseigne or hatbadge featuring Cupid holding a ruby, with a heart-shaped ruby.

-Mary had jewels repaired and refashioned by Parisian jewellers including Robert Mangot, who made paternoster beads, and Mathurin Lussault, who also provided gloves, pins, combs and brushes.
+Mary had jewels repaired and refashioned by Parisian jewellers including Robert Mangot, who made paternoster beads or components, and Mathurin Lussault, who also provided gloves, pins, combs and brushes.
 Lussault himself was a patron of the sculptor Ponce Jacquiot, who designed a fireplace for the goldsmith.
 Her clothes were embroidered with jewels, a white satin skirt front and sleeves featured 120 diamonds and rubies, and coifs for her hair had gold buttons or rubies, sewn by her tailor Nicolas du Moncel in 1551.
+In 1551, while she was in France, Mary of Guise considered buying necklaces from a Paris merchant called Ronnet (possibly for her daughter), and he supplied a valuation made by a Parisian jeweller and lapidary Allart Plombier or Plommyer, who sold jewels to the French royal family.